 The Stratix II GX clock networks can be disabled (powered down) by both static and dynamic approaches.
-When a clock net is powered down, all the logic fed by the clock net is in an off-state, thereby reducing the overall power consumption of the device.
-The global and regional clock networks can be powered down statically through a setting in the configuration file (.sof or .pof).
+When a clock net is powered down, all the logic fed by the clock net is in an off-state thereby reducing the overall power consumption of the device.
+The global and regional clock networks can be powered down statically through a setting in the configuration file (SOF or POF).
 Clock networks that are not used are automatically powered down through configuration bit settings in the configuration file generated by the Quartus II software.
-The dynamic clock enable and disable feature allows the internal logic to control power up and down synchronously on GCLK and RCLK nets and PLL_OUT pins.
-This function is independent of the PLL and is applied directly on the clock network or PLL_OUT pin, as shown in Figures 2-67 through 2-69.
+The dynamic clock enable/disable feature allows the internal logic to control power up/down synchronously on GCLK and RCLK nets and PLL_OUT pins.
+This function is independent of the PLL and is applied directly on the clock network or PLL_OUT pin, as shown in Figures 2-66 through 2-68.

-Enhanced and Fast PLLs
+Enhanced & Fast PLLs

 Stratix II GX devices provide robust clock management and synthesis using up to four enhanced PLLs and four fast PLLs.
 These PLLs increase performance and provide advanced clock interfacing and clock frequency synthesis.
-With features such as clock switchover, spread spectrum clocking, reconfigurable bandwidth, phase control, and reconfigurable phase shifting, the Stratix II GX device's enhanced PLLs provide you with complete control of clocks and system timing.
+With features such as clock switchover, spread spectrum clocking, reconfigurable bandwidth, phase control, and reconfigurable phase shifting, the Stratix II GX device's enhanced PLLs provide designers with complete control of their clocks and system timing.
 The fast PLLs provide general purpose clocking with multiplication and phase shifting as well as high-speed outputs for high-speed differential I/O support.
 Enhanced and fast PLLs work together with the Stratix II GX high-speed I/O and advanced clock architecture to provide significant improvements in system performance and bandwidth.

 The Quartus II software enables the PLLs and their features without requiring any external devices.
-Table 2-25 shows the PLLs available for each Stratix II GX device and their type.
+Table 2-28 shows the PLLs available for each Stratix II GX device and their type.

-Table 2-25.
-S Stratix I I GX D evice F PLL Avai ilability Not es (1) , (2))

-Device Device Fast PLLs Enha nced PLL .s
+Device Device Fast PLLs Enhanced PLI

 1 2 3 (3) 4 (3) 7 8 9 (3) 10 (3) 5 6 11 12

 EP2SGX30 ✓ ✓ ✓ ✓

-EP2SGX60 ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+EP2SGX60 ✓ ~ ✓ ✓ ✓ ✓ ✓ ✓

 EP2SGX90 ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-EP2SGX130 ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+EP2SGX130 ✓ ~ ✓ ~ ~ ✓ ✓ ✓

 - (1) EP2SGX30C/D and EP2SGX60C/D devices only have two fast PLLs (1 and 2), but the connectivity from these two PLLs to the global and regional clock networks remains the same as shown.
 The EP2S60C/D devices only have two enhanced PLLs (5 and 6). - (2) The global or regional clocks in a fast PLL's quadrant can drive the fast PLL input.
 A dedicated clock input pin or other PLL must drive the global or regional source.
 The source cannot be driven by internally generated logic before driving the fast PLL. - (3) PLLs 3, 4, 9, and 10 are not available in Stratix II GX devices.
-However, these PLLs are listed in Table 2-25 because the Stratix II GX PLL numbering scheme is consistent with Stratix and Stratix II devices.
+However, these PLLs are listed in Table 2-28 because the Stratix II GX PLL numbering scheme is consistent with Stratix and Stratix II devices.

-Table 2-26 shows the enhanced PLL and fast PLL features in Stratix II GX devices.
+Table 2-29 shows the enhanced PLL and fast PLL features in Stratix II GX devices.

-Table 2-26.
-Stratix II GX PLL Features
+Table 2-29.
+Stratix II GX PLL Fe eatures

 Feature Enhanced PLL Fast PLL

 Clock multiplication and division $m/(n \times post-scale counter)$ (1) $m/(n \times post-scale counter)$ (2)

 Phase shift Down to 125-ps increments (3), (4) Down to 125-ps increments (3), (4)

 Clock switchover ✓ ✓ (5)

 PLL reconfiguration ✓ ✓

 Reconfigurable bandwidth ✓ ✓

 Spread spectrum clocking ✓

 Programmable duty cycle ✓ ✓

 Number of internal clock outputs 6 4

 Number of external clock outputs Three differential/six single-ended (6)

 Number of feedback clock inputs One single-ended or differential (7), (8)